barbazul/1kfa/mod_guide_gm.md

 ### Monsters can be fought

-Monsters have 1-20 stamina points and 1-3 armour squares

- * Spend 1 Challenge Bank point if 11-15 stamina
- * Spend 2 Challenge Bank points if 16-20 stamina
- * Spend 1 Challenge Bank point for every armour square

-Monsters have special attacks

- * The special attacks should be telegraphed somehow
- * Spend 1 Challenge Bank point per special attack
+Monsters can be defeated in combat, and work like regular foes, except that they can have more than 10 stamina points and they have special attacks.
+See the [Combat](#creating_a_combat_encounter) chapter for how to spend *Challenge points* to determine its combat stats.

+You get to choose the special attacks of your monsters.
+Simplicity and staying on-theme are the way to go here.
+If your monster is inspired by an animal, ask yourself how that animal would attack in a unique way.
+If the monster embodies a specific fear, what attack would induce the maximum amount of that kind of fear?

+It is recommended to telegraph the special attacks somehow.
+Let the players know what kind of threat they're dealing with and the stakes of their decision to fight this creature.

 ### Making monsters

+The easiest monsters to include in your story are ones you've already seen before.
+Look at your Touchstone List -- what can be plucked out of one of those universes and dropped into the path of the adventurers?

+Otherwise, it can be a lot of fun to invent your own.
 Monsters can be generated by mixing two or more concepts, as long as one of those concepts invokes fear.

  * giant
  * tiny